-- More limited rights for persons committed under mental health laws or incarcerated - Per Wis.
+- More limited rights for persons committed under mental health laws or incarcerated (must be requesting records containing specific references to themselves or minor children) - Per Wis.
 Stat. § 19.35(1)(am), a requester has greater rights to inspect personally identifiable information about himself or herself in a record containing personally identifiable information